m-dango/asdf-raku/README.md

 By default, downloads and installs a precompiled Rakudo, including the Zef module manager.

 If you set the `$ASDF_RAKU_BUILD` environment variable, Rakudo will instead be built from source, and will not include Zef.
-Additional deps will also be required (and can be found [here](https://rakudo.org/downloads/rakudo/source).
+Additional deps will also be required (which are listed [here](https://rakudo.org/downloads/rakudo/source)).

 You can choose your build backends using the `$ASDF_RAKU_BACKENDS` environment variable.

 ## Use